ArtificerRepo/artificer/distro/assembly/src/main/resources/ROOT/README.txt

 Once the installation completes, you can start your preferred runtime using the standard startup scripts and then try out any of the following:

-        - S-RAMP demos (included)
+        - Artificer demos (included)
-        - S-RAMP repository browser UI (http://localhost:8080/s-ramp-ui)
+        - Artificer repository browser UI (http://localhost:8080/artificer-ui)
-        - S-RAMP interactive shell (bin/s-ramp.sh)
+        - Artificer interactive shell (bin/artificer.sh)

 You should be able to log in with the following credentials: